The Story of Jack And The Beanstalk

 Fairytale • 4-10 yrs • 10 mins • 4.8/5

 Sit back, relax and enjoy The Story of Jack And The Beanstalk and audiobook.
 Masterfully created by Sooper Books, the World’s No.1 Bedtime stories website.
-Or read our full collection of free bookshop-quality bedtime stories.
+Or read our full collection of bookshop-quality bedtime stories.

 Jack And The Beanstalk - Chapter 1

 Down in the valley was a village.

 On the outskirts of the village stood a small, rundown cottage.
 And in the cottage lived a widow with her only son, Jack.

 This was clear to see from the ragged clothes on their backs and the worn shoes on their feet.
 But, as the story goes, they did possess one item of real value—a gorgeous, caramel coloured cow.